 Wymondham is a delightful market town located 10 miles southwest of Norwich and 30 miles from the Norfolk coast and is on the Norwich to Cambridge train line.
 Its market cross was re-built after suffering fire damage in 1615 AD; this, as well as 300 houses, suffered severe damage.

-There are many fine 17th and 18th century houses scattered about the winding streets and an imposing abbey with two towers, one at each end, which look somewhat unfinished with their plain tops.
+There are many fine 17th and 18th century houses scattered about Wymondham’s winding streets and an imposing abbey with two towers, one at each end, which look somewhat unfinished with their plain tops.
 Inside there is a Norman nave of nine bays stretching for 112 feet.
 The Norman triforium and the clerestory direct the eye to the magnificent 15th century hammer-beam roof that is adorned with 76 angels and exquisite bosses decorated with leaves.
 There is a 24 sconced candelabra dating from 1712 AD and the font with its beautiful cover is 19 feet above ground level.
-The organ dates from 1793 AD and the stone gallery where it stands was built during the Restoration in 1901.
+The organ dates from 1793 AD and the stone gallery where it stands was built during the restoration in 1901.

 Market day is on a Friday in Wymondham and on the 3rd Saturday of each month it hosts a farmers’ market, selling a wide selection of local produce.

 The town has a variety of shops, cafes and pubs, a library and a popular leisure centre with a good range of facilities, equipment, classes, courts, pool and spa.

 Wymondham Heritage Museum has many films, audio tracks, display panels, information sheets and objects and is housed in an old prison building, once ‘the vilest prison in England’.
 There are permanent displays that focus on aspects of the life and times of Wymondham and its inhabitants as well as special displays that change each season and events such as art exhibitions.